RSMP Nordic Activity Plan 2025–2026

 Develop the SXL for Traffic Light Controllers

-The SXL for traffic light controller specification defines what messages can be exchanged with TLCs, e.g., message for changing signal plan, fetch traffic data, etc.
+The SXL for traffic light controller specification defines what messages can be exchanged with TLCs, e.g., messages for changing signal plan, fetching traffic data, etc.

-Release SXL for Traffic Light Controllers 1.1: completed
+Release SXL for Traffic Light Controllers 1.3 — ongoing

-Release SXL for Traffic Light Controllers 1.3: ongoing
+Release SXL for Traffic Light Controllers 1.3.1 — new

 Traffic Light Programming

-Investigate how we could move from having a specification to having tools and equipment in production.
-We will consider funding, incentives for vendors, pilot projects, tendering strategies, etc. and provide recommendations.
+At a later point we must consider funding, incentives for vendors, pilot projects, tendering strategies, etc., and provide recommendations.

 Develop SXLs for Other Types of Equipment